- Strategists expect robust economic growth in developed economies

-Russell Investments' global team of investment strategists determines the outlook for 2016 through a clearly defined process that is based on the building blocks of business cycle, value and sentiment.
-Through 2016 they expect to balance concerns about valuations against positive cycle views and also shifts in sentiment between the extremes of overbought and oversold.
+Russell Investments' global team of investment strategists determines the outlook for 2016 through a clearly defined process that is based on the building blocks of value, sentiment and business cycle.
+Through 2016, they expect a balance between concerns about valuations against positive cycle views and also shifts in sentiment between the extremes of overbought and oversold.
 Their current global market perspectives are as follows:

 - Business Cycle: Broadly positive outlook in developed markets and Asia’s middle path

-The U.S. economy is expected to continue to grow at an above-trend pace in 2016 with monthly payroll gains averaging 190,000 through 2016 and average hourly earnings growth of 2.5% that could drive inflation higher.
+The U.S. economy is expected to continue to grow at an above-trend pace in 2016 with monthly payroll gains averaging 190,000 through 2016 and average hourly earnings growth of 2.5%, which could drive inflation higher.
 The business cycle outlook for the Eurozone is positive with expectations of GDP growth the same as in 2015, healthy 4% to 8% corporate earnings growth, and supportive fiscal and monetary policy.
 Across the Asia-Pacific region, there is scant evidence so far of the hoped-for recovery in the Japanese economy, but fears of recession in China and Australia are also not supported by the data.
-In this middle path, steady growth in India is expected—and in New Zealand at lower levels.
+In this middle path, steady growth in India is expected – and in New Zealand at lower levels.

 - Valuation: U.S. equities are expensive; Europe cheaper, but neutral; and Japan preferred

-U.S. equities appear, in their view, the most expensive among major developed markets, while Eurozone equities look fairly valued in an absolute sense as well as cheap relative to the U.S. In the third quarter of 2015, the outlook for bonds in core Eurozone economies returned to neutral and peripheral bonds are now following suit.
+U.S. equities appear in their view the most expensive among major developed markets, while Euro-zone equities look fairly valued in an absolute sense, as well as cheap relative to the U.S. In the third quarter of 2015, the outlook for bonds in core Euro-zone economies returned to neutral and peripheral bonds are now following suit.
 In Asia-Pacific economies, equity markets appear to offer reasonable value.
-Japan is preferred and is benefiting from good corporate profit growth, a favorable policy backdrop, lower oil and gas prices, as well as a weaker yen.
-Valuations in China "A" shares have largely unwound from the excesses of mid-2015 and long-term growth prospects look good but uncertainty remains regarding debt imbalances.
-In Australia value is less compelling than it might first appear because of a thin price-to-earnings discount to global valuations, lack of earnings momentum and stretched payout rates.
+Japan is preferred and is benefiting from good corporate profit growth, a favourable policy backdrop, lower oil and gas prices, as well as a weaker yen.
+Valuations in China "A" shares have largely unwound from the excesses of mid-2015 and long-term growth prospects look good, but uncertainty remains regarding debt imbalances.
+In Australia, value is less compelling than it might at first appear because of a thin price-to-earnings discount to global valuations, lack of earnings momentum and stretched payout rates.

-- Sentiment: Slightly positive in the U.S. and Eurozone, but muted Asia
+- Sentiment: Slightly positive in the U.S. and Eurozone, but muted in Asia

 Updated regional exposure forecasts